 What you should know about fiber in your search for internet service by address:

-- AT&T Internet, Google Fiber, CenturyLink, and Verizon Internet (Fios) are the major players, but they aren't the only ones.
-Searching for internet providers by address may or may not turn up independent fiber optic internet providers, but if you do enough research they are out there.
+- AT&T's Internet packages, as well as Google Fiber, CenturyLink, and Verizon Internet (FiOS) are the major players in the fiber-optic network, but they aren't the only ones.
+Searching for broadband providers by address may or may not turn up independent fiber-optic network providers, but if you do enough research they are out there.

-- 10-gigabit service is already available in a handful of cities.
+- 10-gigabit high-speed internet connection service is already available in a handful of cities.
 If this seems like overkill, consider that fiber can also be used to deliver television service, so the internet connection and your TV must share the bandwidth.

-- Fiber optic internet is a good option for those who need to upload large files on a regular basis because it provides a symmetric connection - upload speeds are equivalent to download speeds.
+- This type of broadband connection is a good option for those who need to upload large files on a regular basis because it provides a symmetric connection - upload speeds are equivalent to download speeds.
+After all, having fast upload speeds is essential for activities such as video game streaming, whereas fast download speeds are perfect for viewing said streams.

 Fiber isn't as cost-prohibitive as you may think - Google Fiber is just $70 per month, which is just about on par with Comcast's high-tier cable offerings.
 Nationwide access has been slow going, however, the future is likely to be an internet dominated by fiber.

-There are multiple types of wireless internet providers.
+There are multiple types of wireless internet types and providers.

 - Portable wireless - The most common wireless internet is in the form of portable hubs or cards which you buy from your cellular service provider.
-These devices typically operate on the 4G network and range in price between free and $200, depending upon whether you sign a contract.
-Data is expensive and you don't get much of it, but for temporary access when you must work on the go it's good to have the option.
+These devices typically operate on the 4G network and range in price between free and hundreds of dollars, depending upon whether you sign a contract.
+Overall, mobile broadband is expensive - data packages (and the mobile device typically) are not cheap, and you don't get much of it, but for temporary access when you must work on the go, it's good to have a mobile broadband connection.

 Once you've answered the question of "Who are the internet providers for my address?" you'll want to try to get the best price you can on the service you need.
 Here are some ways to watch your wallet while you're investigating internet providers by address.